It’s not about speed, but direction. Not about form, but content. Not about getting and having, but loving and giving.

 During the early days of our design education, we develop an eye to see details in basic visual elements, such as form and color.
 These technical abilities are crucial, but there is another skill we develop as designers.
 From time to time and project to project, we are challenged to come up with creative and striking solutions to problems, so we develop an intuitive skill that identifies and recognizes an interesting idea faster than other people.

 As I climbed my school’s curriculum, I realized how fearless and intriguing the ideas in my portfolio have become in comparison to my earlier works.
-This means that we are capable of generating compelling stories and ideas to clients better than anyone else if the end product is a form of design.
-Designers need to realize this and try to take control of everything as much as possible for the sake of producing good work.
+This means that we are capable of generating compelling stories and ideas to clients better than anyone else if the end product is in the form of design.
+Designers need to realize this and try to take control of everything as much as possible.
+Control dictates the outcome.

 Building a Great Architecture